csgohacks/master-guide/private-cheats/introduction.md

 ## Fatality

 \[TODO:Fatality logo+menu\] Fatality.win is another private cheat provider started in 2018.
 It is a HvH-focused cheat, which means it is lacking of legit features.
 It has a \[insert\] anti-aim and a \[insert\] resolver.
-Invite only, but sometimes invites are purchasable from offical moderators.
+Invite only, and haven't received updates for a while.

 ## Novolinehook

 ![The logo of novolinehook.](https://i.imgur.com/fQBhoD4.png)

 Novolinehook.com is a German private cheat provider started in 2017.
 It is an excellent cheat for players who are aimed to closet, legit, or even semirage cheating.
 It is mostly known for its ability to stay undetected, and has dodged many of the recent waves.